Ji-Hwan Bae Player Props: Pirates vs. Cubs

 Ji-Hwan Bae At The Plate

-- Bae has reached base via a hit in 35 games this year (of 60 played), and had multiple hits in 12 of those games.
+- He has hit a long ball in two of 62 games played this season, and in 0.9% of his plate appearances.

-- In 60 games played this season, he has hit a homer in only two of them.

-- Bae has an RBI in 11 of 60 games this year, with multiple RBI in six of them.
-He has also driven home three or more of his team's runs in one contest.
+- Bae has driven home a run in 11 games this season (17.7%), including more than one RBI in 9.7% of his games and producing three or more of his team's runs on one occasion..

-- In 25 of 60 games this year, he has scored, and eight of those games included multiple runs.
+- In 40.3% of his games this year, he has scored at least once.
+And he's had eight games with multiple runs (12.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.